LAB3-KYHAObjektProC40/EFTCore_Lab3/README.md

 https://miro.com/app/board/uXjVL_v6UMk=/?share_link_id=911541628206

-1. Update-Database
+### To start
-Update-Database
+1. Update the Database with: Update-Database

-Run program and select 1 in WEATHER DATA MENU, so the CSV file hopefully loads and import data to DB.
+2. Run program and select 1 in WEATHER DATA MENU, so the CSV file hopefully loads and import data to DB.

-IF not working:
+### IF not working:

-Remove migration folder
+1. Remove migration folder

-Add-Migration NewDatabase
+2. Add-Migration NewDatabase

-Update-Database
+3. Update-Database

-And run program and select 1 in WEATHER DATA MENU, so the CSV file hopefully loads and import data to DB.
+4. And run program and select 1 in WEATHER DATA MENU, so the CSV file hopefully loads and import data to DB.

 ### Hopefully the file path is updated to the "users" computers.